Teacher Training (PGCE)

 Both teaching and teacher training are highly competitive to enter and it can be difficult to secure both training and employment in this profession, especially in Northern Ireland.

 When considering teaching as a career, as with any postgraduate study, consider why you are choosing this vocation and whether you would be suited to the profession.
-Click on the links below for more information:

 - Applying for teacher training in Northern Ireland